 At this event I guided Penkevyll and stood alongside her while the Wassail ceremonies took place.
 The meeting on the bridge is a little more energetic as Penkevyll accompanies the Maris to meet the approaching English from the opposite side at the centre of the bridge.

-The St Pirans festival in March invites Penkevyll and Teazer to take part in their procession at Redruth.
-The procession is uphill where extra exertion is required when Teazing, interacting with the crowd and keeping an eye on Penkevyll’s antics.
+St Pirans festival in March invites Penkevyll and Boekka to take part in their procession at Redruth.
+The procession is uphill and extra energy is required here while Teazing and interacting with the crowd along with keeping an eye on Penkevyll’s antics.

-We welcomed the Maris before guiding Penkevyll into the Museum.
+We welcomed the Maris before guiding Penkevyll into the Museum for the Pwmco ceremony.

 After Sarah Emery’s beautiful song, it was time for Cassandra, Michelle and I to invoke the spirits of place with our bullroarers.
 Will Fox from Beltane Morris delivered a wonderful speech about the meaning of Samhain followed by a blessing.

 All participants worked hard, the cooperation and friendship of all concerned imbued positive energies into the All Hallows event of 2017.
 A fabulous start to the new Celtic year.